aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 - Border line style, select the border style like solid, dashed etc.
 - Border line width, select the border width in pixels.
 - Border line color, select the line color.
-- Border lines, select the numbering and positioing of border lines.
+- Border lines, select the numbering and positioning of border lines.

 **Customized border settings**